mawilson0410/stpaul-kitchen-app/README.md

-# 🥘 Food Tray Tracker
+# 🥘 Resturant Food Logistics Application

 A lightweight React + TypeScript web app for real-time tracking of warm food trays in kitchen staging areas.
 Designed for use on mobile, tablet, or TV screens in restaurant kitchens.